retr0atelier/Importer/Readme.md

 # Importer

-[Importer](https://github.com/retr0atelier/Importer) is a software, designed to automate the glpy importing process in FontForge.
+[Importer](https://github.com/retr0atelier/Importer) is a software, designed to automate the glyph importing process in FontForge.

 # How to use